You are currently on Freehearingtest US

 Responsible for the body sense of balance is a structure in the inner ear called the labyrinth, bearing the name due to its specific maze resemblance.
 The labyrinth is a combination of tissue and bone and is very delicate and complex.
 It comprises different parts including the semicircular canals and otolithic organs (both in charge of balance) and the cochlea, which is in control of hearing.

-Together the vestibular and the visual system let the body know its position in respect to earth and gravity and coordinate in such a way so that there is no blurring of objects when moving.
+Together the vestibular and the visual system let the body know its position with respect to earth and gravity and coordinate in such a way so that there is no blurring of objects when moving.
 The muscles and joints in the body assist in keeping an upright or sitting position via special sensory receptors.

 Hearing loss by itself does not cause balance disorders but problems with the inner ear responsible for the hearing and vestibular system may.
 This means that hearing loss can occur together with balance impairment symptoms and indicate an underlying condition.
-Common such symptoms, besides vertigo and dizziness, are nausea, diarrhea, fluctuating heart rate and blood pressure, depression or anxiety.
+Common such symptoms, besides vertigo and dizziness, are nausea, diarrhoea, fluctuating heart rate and blood pressure, depression or anxiety.

 The cooperation of multiple organs result in balance control and the ears play an active part in this system.
 Thus, problems with the inner ear along with other causes may contribute to a balance disorder.